peem5210/42069/README.md

 # 42069
-a backend using FastAPI framework
+a general backend develop using FastAPI framework with frictionless to both implement new feature and deploy